retrogradeorbit/pathfind/README.md

 ## Overview

 Supports an arbitrary 2D grid.
-Obstucted cells are seen by constructing a function to pass in, `passable?`, which is called and passed a tuple containg the x, y coordinate being tested.
+Obstructed cells are seen by constructing a function to pass in, `passable?`, which is called and passed a tuple containg the x, y coordinate being tested.